CMDCM (SW/AW) Jeromy Hartley

 In May of 2008, he transferred to CFAO in Okinawa Japan as the Disaster Preparedness Operation Specialist.
 In June 2010, he reported to the USS Nimitz (CVN 68) as the Damage Control Division LCPO.
 In July 2014, he transferred to Afloat Training Group San Diego as the MOB-D LCPO and was selected to Senior Chief Petty Officer.

 In February 2015, he was Selected to the Command Senior Chief program.
-In April 2017, he reported to his present assignment as Command Senior Chief of MCM Crew BULWARK home ported in San Diego, California embarked in USS ARDENT (MCM 12).
+In April 2017, he reported to his present assignment as the Command Senior Chief of MCM Crew BULWARK home ported in San Diego, California embarked in USS ARDENT (MCM 12).
 He was advanced to Master Chief in May of 2018.

 Master Chief Hartley is a graduate of the Senior Enlisted Academy (Class 199, Brown) and the CMC/COB course in Newport Rhode Island.